RaptureBTP/overwatch-calc/readme.md

 **colors**: colors is used to output error messages in red.
 For an easy way to test this, supply a port number out of range or containing nonsense, for example: ```node index.js --port 325r923087v```

 ## Mongo:
 The latest build also includes implementation of a Mongo database.
-As of now, the HTML does not list the results, but the server console does.

 To Create/Insert a new document, traverse to localhost:port/api/v1/notes/init with a document or array of documents in the request body, i.e. ```[{"character" : "genji", "text" : "Use a hero with a beam weapon to avoid deflect"}, {""character" : "roadhog", "text" : "Hook cooldown is 8 seconds"}]```
 Note that using ```character``` to define the hero name is important to GET that hero's notes.
+You can also use the built-in forms on the GUI to create notes.

 To Read a document, traverse to localhost:port/api/v1/notes/hero where ```hero``` is a given hero name.